 In order for your radio shows to be successful, you need to know what you’re talking about.
 To ensure that your listeners will stay tuned and come back for more, you must be a reliable source of information!
 Regardless of the topic, you need to do thorough research and gather the facts.
 The more you know about your subject, the more comfortable you will be when broadcasting.

-Research also includes choosing which stories to tell on your radio station.
+To stay informed, follow blogs and social media channels that are relevant to your show’s genre.
 For example, if you’re a news radio, you must constantly keep an eye out for which headlines to talk about.
 If you’re a music radio, you’ll need to be on the lookout for new releases, concerts, festivals, etc… Make sure that the topics you choose are coherent with the style and format of your radio station.

 2/ Create a template for your radio shows